(Updated October 2018)

 This is probably the biggest difference between frequent travelers and people that dream of traveling but don’t think they can afford it.
 Frequent travelers make travel their primary budget item.
 That means that they’re not spending $200/month on cable, or getting new cars every four years, or spending $10/day at Starbucks, or going out to eat frequently, or even getting their nails done.
 They’re saving everything they can so that when there’s an unexpected $400 cheap fare to Chile, they’re on a plane and having an incredible two-week adventure – all for less than a lot of people spend dining out every month.
 On Facebook it looks like they’re living dream lives, always posting from amazing places around the world.
 But really it’s just that they have different priorities.

-One thing that we do, and that I talked about in my article on giving the gift of travel, is that we minimize gift giving.
+One thing that we do when talking about how to afford travel, and that I wrote about in my article on giving the gift of travel, is that we minimize gift giving.
 Birthdays may involve one present.
 We have a lot of empty space under our Christmas tree.
 My wife and I rarely give each other presents.
 We’ve never once gone to a “Doorbuster Black Friday Sale” or bought something just because it was on sale.
 All of you who are in line at Wal-Mart Thanksgiving night to save 10% on an 80-inch television?
 That’s fine.
-But it’s going to delay your travel dreams.
+But it’s going to delay figuring out how to afford travel.